btoll/tools/README.md

 - if more than one arg, it loops over the args and constructs the names to find
 - recursively deletes everything that matches
 - suppresses STDERR

-### btag bash script
-Example usages:

-When bisecting:

-    btag 4.2.2 | xargs git bisect good git bisect good $(btag 4.2.2)
-    git bisect bad `btag 4.2.2`

-This will grep for the first commit hash in the tag description and use it for the good or bad commit anchor for git-bisect.

-When checking out a tagged version:

-    btag 4.2.2 | xargs git checkout
-    git checkout $(btag 4.2.2)
-    git checkout `btag 4.2.2`

-Note that you can pass just the version number or the full tag name.

 ### bticket bash script (for ExtJS)
 Example usage: